0xDBFB7/scientific_standards/README.md

 >
 > It appears that it is time for researchers to step back from doing more experiments and to work together to select the biosystem, the experiment, and the protocol that has a reasonable chance to produce results that can lead to a mechanism of interaction[...].

-This repository was concieved after the author attempted to perform research far outside his field of expertise.
+This repository was concieved after the author speaking attempted to perform research far outside his field of expertise.
 The author is a poor scientist, and the result was bad science; but it may be interesting to look at the factors that led to this predicament, echoing D&H:

 > "The following is probably self-evident to all good scientists; unfortunately, we only learned it during this project, so it seems worthwhile to make explicit.
 >